 I like the idea of career coaching, but how does it actually work?

 A coach is like a partner in crime for your career.
-Coaching sessions are typically 90 minutes and done using Skype.
+Coaching sessions are typically 60 minutes and done using Skype.
 But even though we have structured sessions, I'm also available to you via email, phone and text to help you deal with the things that inevitably come up in between our scheduled meetings.
-The first step once you've decided you're interested in career coaching, is to do a free 30 minute consultation.
-This is so we can get to know each other and decide if we want to get into a coaching relationship - its a bit like dating before getting married.
-I take coaching very seriously and I'm very invested in my clients' success - its nice to get to know each other a bit before we start.
+The first step once you've decided you're interested in career coaching is to email me and i'll give you all the information you need to get started.

 What will we talk about?
 I'm not really sure what to expect.